flattop5377/linuxtips/_posts/2025-04-30-load-ssh-private-key-when-i-login.markdown

 ---
 layout: post
-title:  "How to ask once for your SSH private key password"
+title:  "How to load a SSH private key when I login"
 ---

 ## Goals